-Despite the lack of options, I decide to give it a try.
+Despite the lack of options, I decided to give it a try.
 Unfortunately, the extensions are designed primarily as a business intelligence tool, where users find and validate product ideas from large e-commerce platforms, such as Amazon.
 This type of extension is not what I need.

 Without much luck from the Chrome web store, the next logical place is Google.
-I believe I will have better luck by broadening the search as well as widening the search term using product research app.
+I believe I will have better luck by broadening the search as well as widening the search term using the product research app.
 Surprisingly, the result is about the same (see video).
 At this point, I know this could be an opportunity for me to solve this problem.

 To consolidate research information in one single, easily accessible place

 To deliver credible and accurate research to our consumers whenever they want it